-I am part of the research team of Smals, which provides IT services to Belgian governmental institutions.
+I am part of the research & innovation team at Smals, This company provides IT services to the Belgian public sector.

-In 2004 I obtained a Master in Informatics at the University of Leuven (with distinction) with a thesis entitled: "Group and Ring Signatures", which are two related cryptographic primitives to create digital signatures in the name of a group.
+In 2004 I obtained a Master in Informatics (with distinction) with a thesis entitled: "Group and Ring Signatures", which are two related cryptographic primitives to create digital signatures in the name of a group.

 In 2009, I was awarded, as PhD student, the Best Paper Award at SECRYPT, the international conference on security and cryptography for my paper: Service and Timeframe Dependent Unlinkable One-Time Pseudonyms.

-In 2011, I obtained at the University of Leuven my PhD of Engineering with a dissertation entitled: “Improving privacy in applications by managing the disclosure of personal properties”.
-The aim was to develop and facilitate the development of applications whereby the certified personal user data that are being disclosed to the service provider are minimized, while the latter still has sufficient information and guaranties to offer its services.
+In 2011, I obtained my PhD of Engineering with a dissertation entitled: “Improving privacy in applications by managing the disclosure of personal properties”.
+The aim was to develop and facilitate the development of applications whereby the certified personal user data that are being disclosed to the service provider are minimized, while the latter still has sufficient information and guarantees to offer its services.
 Today, this is called self-sovereign identity.
-One of the key cryptographic tools in my reserach were attribute-based credentials, as well as the underlying zero-knowledge proofs.
+One of the key cryptographic tools in my research were attribute-based credentials, as well as the underlying zero-knowledge proofs.